OpenIxia/gcp-cloudlens/DEPLOY.md

 1. Download the VMDK file from the [Keysight support website](https://support.ixiacom.com/support-overview/product-support/downloads-updates), CloudLens / CloudLens Virtual TAP (vTAP) section.
-GCP deployment is supported starting with CloudLens version 6.0.0.
+GCP deployment is supported starting with CloudLens version 6.0.0

-2. Log in to Google Cloud.
+2. Log in to Google Cloud

 3. Import the file into Cloud Storage:

-    1. Open Storage.
+    1. Open Storage

-    2. Click Create Bucket.
+    2. Click Create Bucket

-    3. Open the new bucket, click Upload files, and select the VMDK file.
+    3. Open the new bucket, click Upload files, and select the VMDK file

 > <img src="media/image1.jpg" style="width:6.30208in;height:1.75in" />

 4. Create an image from the VMDK file:

-    1. Click Compute Engine \| Storage \| Images.
+    1. Click Compute Engine \| Storage \| Images

-    2. Click Create Image.
+    2. Click Create Image

-    3. Specify a name for your VM.
+    3. Specify a name for your Compute Image

-    4. Select the Source Virtual Disk you want to use.
+    4. Select Virtual Disk (VMDK, VHD) as Source

-    5. Specify the path to the storage file.
+    5. Specify the path to the storage file

-    6.  **Important!** Do not select an operating system.
+    6.  **Important!** Do not select an operating system

-    7. Click Create.
+    7. Click Create

 > <img src="media/image2.jpg" style="width:5.0625in;height:4.95833in" />

-5. Create an instance based on the imported image:
+5. Create a CloudLens Manager compute instance based on the imported
+    image:

-    1. Click Actions.
+    1. Click Actions

-    2. Click Create Instance.
+    2. Click Create Instance

 > <img src="media/image3.jpg" style="width:6.30208in;height:1.91667in" />

-3. Select at least a 4GB CPU and 16GB of RAM.
+3. Select at least a 4GB CPU and 16GB of RAM

+4. Select Allow HTTPS traffic in the Firewall section

-4. Click Create Instance.
+5. Click Create Instance

 <!-- -->

 6. To access CloudLens Manager, open a web browser and enter instance's IP address in the URL field (&gt;).
-It may take up some time for CloudLens Manager Web UI to initialize.
+It may take up some time for CloudLens Manager Web UI to initialize

 ## Logging in